8 min read

 Hello.
 My name is Stephan.
 I'm one of the original creators of Apache Flink, and CTO of data Artisans.
 I'd like to tell you a little bit about stream processing with Apache Flink today.
 In particular, I'm going to talk about a unique feature in Flink called savepoints, and the applicability of savepoints to several operational problems in stream processing, such as how do you do reprocessing?
 How do you do upgrades of running programs?
 How do you do bug fixes?
 How do you do AP testing?

 For this talk, I'm going to assume a pretty classical stream processing setup.
 We have a message bus or a log service.
-It could be MapR Streams or Apache Kafka.
+It could be MapR Event Store or Apache Kafka.
 Events are being added to the log.
 On the other hand, we have a stream processor, which here is Apache Flink, which picks up messages from the log and computes streaming analytics over these events.

 The example I've picked here is that the stream processor computes a set of statistics based on sessionization of these events.
 You can think of these sessions as being bursts of sensor data, or being user interaction sessions with a certain service.
 The stream processor sessionizes the events, and then classifies certain sessions as outliers or just computes session lengths or classifies them.
 Once you have this application set up, it's going to run continuously.
 Events are being added to the message bus, the stream processor picks them up and it's going append them and it's going to grow the sessions.

 At some point in time, what you may actually want to do is upgrade your streaming application because you came up with a new way to classify outliers, or you may want to do the sessionization slightly differently.
 Another possibility could be that you introduced a bug awhile back in your application and you actually want to reprocess the data.
 I say go back a week, use the bug fixed version of the program, and just reprocess the last week of data and replace everything with the proper result.